Mike-McKee/AutomatedBackUp/README.md

 # How to use it...

-# AddAsSourcePath.ps1

-## What does it do?

-This script allows you to automatically add source directories to config.json.

-Follow the steps in the next section to declare AddAsSourcePath as a built-in PowerShell function.

-Once you do so, execute the following to add a directory to the source directories in config.json: `AddAsSourcePath .`

-This command adds all directories and subdirectories within your current directory to the list of items to backup.

-## How to add as buil-in PowerShell function

-If you want to add AddAsSourcePath.ps1 as a built-in function on your system, follow the below steps:
+Powershell functions you need to know:
+1. `AddAsSourcePath` - this adds a directory to your config.json source list.
+The function requires a string parameter that must be a subdirectory of your cwd.
+Here is an example of how to execute the function: `AddAsSourcePath .\scripts\`

+2. `ExecuteAutomatedBackup` - this function executes the AutomatedBackUp.py script.
+The function automatically cd's into the scripts directory, hence why you can execute it from anywhere.
+There are no parameters.
+Here is an example of how to execute the function: `ExecuteAutomatedBackup`

+I suggest making the two functions built-in to Powershell, this way you can execute them from any directory.
+Here's how to do it:
-1. Open powershell
+- Open Powershell
-2. Go to your directory containing this repo and the AddAsSourcePath.ps1 file
+- Go to your directory containing this repo and cd into the scripts folder
-3. Enter: `add-content -path $Profile -value (get-content -path .\AddAsSourcePath.ps1 -raw); . .\AddAsSourcePath.ps1`
+- Run this: `.\LocalizePowershellFunctions.ps1`
+- Then run this: `. $PROFILE`

+To verify the process worked, you can execute the below.
+Note: if nothing appears, then `LocalizePowershellFunctions.ps1` failed.
+You can debug on your own or reach out to me for help.
-4. Run this to verify the function exists in your current session: ``get-command -commandtype function | where-object { $_.Name -like "AddAsSourcePath*" }``
+- `get-command -commandtype function | where-object { $_.Name -like "AddAsSourcePath" -or $_.Name -like "ExecuteAutomatedBackup" }`

-If you want to remove the function from your system's built-in list, follow the below steps:
+If you ever need to remove the functions from your built-in list, execute the following:

-1. Open powershell
-2. Enter `(Get-Content -path $Profile -raw) -replace 'function AddAsSourcePath {.*?}','' | set-content -path $Profile; Remove-item Function:\AddAsSourcePath`
-3. Restart PowerShell and run the following to validate it no longer exists: `get-command -commandtype function | where-object { $_.Name -like "AddAsSourcePath*" }`

-Testing this one now... `(get-content -path $Profile -raw) -replace "# Begin AddAsSourcePath.*?# End AddAsSourcePath",""` Remove function not working yet...
+- `Remove-Item Function:\AddAsSourcePath`
+- `Remove-Item Function:\ExecuteAutomatedBackup`